cywf/htb-helper/systems/linux/README.md

 Some services of a server save **credentials in clear text inside the memory**.\
 Normally you will need **root privileges** to read the memory of processes that belong to other users, therefore this is usually more useful when you are already root and want to discover more credentials.\
-However, remember that **as a regular user you can read the memory of the processes you own**.
+However, remember that **as a regular user you can read the memory of the processes you own**

-{% hint style="warning" %}
 Note that nowadays most machines **don't allow ptrace by default** which means that you cannot dump other processes that belong to your unprivileged user.

 The file _**/proc/sys/kernel/yama/ptrace\_scope**_ controls the accessibility of ptrace: